dmattp/bang/README.md

 When the program's end of file is reached, any open function bodies are closed.

 Functions can be declared with zero to any number of arguments.
 Arguments are popped off the stack in the reverse order of declaration in the argument list so that arguments are declared in the same order they would be pushed to the stack before calling the function.
-Arguments could simply be bound to local variables using the 'as' keyword at the top of the function body - there is no distinction between an value bound with 'as' or with a function argument; the syntax parser merely translates either form to the same operation internally.
+Arguments could simply be bound to local variables using the 'as' keyword at the top of the function body - there is no distinction between a value bound with 'as' or a function argument; the syntax parser translates both forms to the same operation internally.
 These two functions are equivalent:

     fun x y z = { ... }
     fun = { as z as y as x ... }